Gissio/mcu-max/README.md

 mcu-max comes with an Arduino serial port example, and a UCI example for interfacing mcu-max with UCI-compatible chess GUIs.

-When running on devices with little memory, you might want ot adjust the max depth value to avoid stack overflows.
+When running on devices with little memory, you might want to adjust the max depth value to avoid stack overflows.

 Download the [Rad Pro simulator](https://www.github.com/gissio/radpro/releases) to try mcu-max.